-AFCON 2019 semis: Senegal books final place, Nigeria vs. Algeria underway | Africanews
+AFCON 2019 final: Senegal vs. Algeria | Africanews

 But with the group stage over, eight out of the 24 teams were eliminated whiles sixteen teams also slugged it out in the round of 16 to secure places in the quarter finals.

-Semi-final fixtures
+Semi-final results

-- Winners meet in final slated for Friday July 19, 2019
+- Senegal vs. Amlgeria final slated for Friday July 19, 2019

-The final could potentially be an all West African or all North African affair.
-It could also be a battle between the West and North – Africa’s perennial football power blocs.
+The final is a battle between West and North Africa.
+Senegal representing the West and Algeria representing the North.

-Senegal is the only team that has yet to taste AFCON glory in the quartet.
+Senegal is the only team that has yet to taste AFCON glory in the semi-final teams.
 Nigeria have won it thrice whiles Algeria and Tunisia have each won it once.

 Nigeria vs. Algeria underway